Carina6ST/cv-optimizer-portfolio/README.md

 Re-prioritising when deadlines tightened, focusing on parsing and scoring features as core deliverables.

 Although usability testing was not achieved, I recognise this gap and would enforce smaller pilot testing earlier in future projects to reduce risk.
 This experience highlights leadership, adaptability, and reflective practice in line with the course outcomes.

+This portofolio were organised by Carina Nazarenco (Project Lead & Tester) as part of the coursework.